tell-k/sphinxjp.themes.basicstrap/docs/index.rst

 then your will get this page's style HTML output.

-In this document "inner_theme: geo-bootstrap" is set. see also :ref:`sample_conf`
+In this document "inner_theme_name: bootswatch-flatly" is set. see also :ref:`sample_conf`

 Links